nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 kubernetes-dashboard   Active   1m
 ```

-There are additonal Namespaces here used by core Kubernetes services, but we don't have to worry about those.
+There are additional Namespaces here used by core Kubernetes services, but we don't have to worry about those.

 All of our `kubectl` commands right now will run against the 'default' Namespace within the 'minikube' Context.
 If in the future you have a Cluster running, say, on Amazon Web Services, you can switch to that Context/Namespace and run commands against that Cluster.